-Before busting out the roller, make sure you've picked the right paint.
-Remember, bathrooms tend to be wet, mold-prone places.
-Paint with a glossy finish holds its ground against serious humidity, so pick a satin or semi-gloss.
-As a bonus, these sheens are easy to keep clean.
-Wiping down your walls requires nothing more than a sponge or a damp washcloth.
+Before busting out the foam roller, make sure you've picked the right paint color and finish.
+Remember, bathrooms tend to be wet, mold-prone places so a satin or semi-gloss finish will work best.
+And bonus: These sheens are easier to keep clean.
+Keeping your freshly painted walls looking their best, wipe them down with a sponge or a damp washcloth.

 Nothing gives your space a unique look quite like wallpaper.
-With thousands of patterns, colors and styles to choose from, you can pick a wallpaper design that speaks specifically to you.
-And today's wallpapers aren't the messy, glue-soaked, never-coming-down relics of our childhood.
-A modern peel-and-stick wallpaper is easy to apply and remove and a good temporary option — although you may want to choose a traditional wallpaper for your bathroom.
+With thousands of patterns, colors, and styles to choose from, you can pick a wallpaper design that speaks specifically to you.
+And today's options aren't the messy, glue-soaked, never-coming-down relics from the days of yore.
+A modern peel-and-stick wallpaper, or even better, decals, are easy to apply and remove, making them great options for renters or homeowners who want the freedom to change their minds.

-Some cons to consider with wallpaper include its expense and complicated install.
-Quality wallpaper doesn't come cheap (at popular wallpaper company Chasing Paper, a 2-foot-by-4-foot sheet costs $40).
+Some cons to consider with wallpaper include its expense and complicated installation.
+Quality wallpaper doesn't come cheap.
 And while you can install peel-and-stick wallpaper yourself, it requires carefully lining up the pattern across multiple sheets.
 With regular wallpaper, you'll most likely want to hire a professional.

-Start by choosing the best bathroom wall tile for your space.
-You'll want something durable and water-resistant.
+Start by selecting the best bathroom wall tile for your space.
 While dedicated homeowners can make any type of tile work, consider how much time you want to spend cleaning, reglazing, or replacing chipped tiles.
-Ideally, you'll pick a smooth, shiny tile with minimal grout lines.
-We recommend trying ceramic, porcelain, or glass: They're easy to clean and good at repelling moisture.
+Ideally, you want to consider a durable and water-resistant option with minimal grout lines.
+We recommend trying ceramic, porcelain, or glass tile — these materials are easy to clean and good at repelling moisture.

 Interior design and artwork go hand in hand, so it goes without saying that your bathroom idea should include one or two pieces.
 Just think twice about putting highly valuable wall art, or extensive gallery wall arrangements, in a space that's humid and likely to get splashed.
 It's a great spot to hang those spare posters you've had gathering dust in a closet, or inexpensive framed photography, prints, or canvases.
 Whenever possible try to keep doors and windows open so that your bathroom wall decor can breathe.